zaquaz/integrations-core/activemq/README.md

 ### Configuration

 1. **Make sure that [JMX Remote is enabled](http://activemq.apache.org/jmx.html) on your ActiveMQ server.**
 2. Configure the agent to connect to ActiveMQ.
-Edit `${confd_help('`conf.d/activemq.yaml`')}`.
-See the [sample activemq.yaml](https://github.com/DataDog/integrations-core/blob/master/activemq/conf.yaml.example) for all available configuration options.
+Edit the `activemq.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's directory, to start collecting your ActiveMQ metrics.
+See the [sample activemq.d/conf.yaml](https://github.com/DataDog/integrations-core/blob/master/activemq/conf.yaml.example) for all available configuration options.

 ```
 instances: